Lyf-Planner/signature-debouncer/README.md

 The `SignatureDebouncer` can be used anywhere in your project to globally debounce a function based on some arbitrary signature.

-The `signature` can be any object, but good examples include the function's parameters, the function name - anything you possibly may want to use to differentiate what function calls are to be debounced independently.

 **Basic Usage:**

 ```